stuntrally/stuntrally3/docs/Developing.md

 ## emojis

 You can also get familiar with [emojis](../src/emojis.txt) file.
-It lists many emojis used for indentifying code sections, variable blocks etc in sources.
+It lists many emojis used for indentifying code sections, variable blocks in sources, xml configs, etc.
 Done for better orientation, grouping and cooler code in files, especially for big ones with many at once.
 It is possible to search for all related to some component or aspect in sources,
 by searching for an emoji, e.g. 💨 for game boost, ⛰️ for all terrain stuff, 🎯 for all ray casts made, etc.